GaiaAlfine/Arachneia-ScriptHost/README.md

 - ☐ **File Copy**: Copy a specific file structure, selecting only certain types of files.
 - ☐ **File Date Adder**: Append dates to the front of folder names, based on a text document contained within the folder.
 - ☐ **File Translator**: Convert files to different formats, such as converting WEBM to MP4 or MOV.

----

-### Notes:
-1. **Clear Section Headers**: It's good to have clear, concise section headers.
-2. **Consistency in Formatting**: Use consistent formatting for lists and statuses (like planned/added features).
-3. **Explanation of Purpose**: It might be helpful to add a brief section explaining what the scripts do or the goal of the project, for those who stumble upon it without prior knowledge.
-4. **Spelling and Grammar**: Ensure that spelling and grammar are correct to present a professional appearance.

-This is just a suggested structure and you may modify it as per your project's specific needs and your personal style.